-Since the General Mills Foundation was created in 1954, it has fueled nearly half a billion dollars in support to nonprofit organizations in our communities.
+Today, 60 years after our Foundation was officially formed, our commitment to our communities remains unwavering.
+Since 1954, we have fueled more than half a billion dollars in support to nonprofit organizations in our communities.

-This slice includes the company’s popular and well-known cause-marketing programs such as Box Tops for Education (which supports K-8 schools in the U.S.), Yoplait Save Lids to Save Lives (which supports breast cancer research and education), Cheerios Spoonfuls of Stories (which supports literacy programs),and many others.
+This slice includes the company’s popular and well-known cause-marketing programs such as Box Tops for Education (which supports K-8 schools in the U.S.), Yoplait Friends in the Fight (which supports breast cancer research and education), Cheerios Cheer on Reading (which supports literacy programs),and many others.

-Foundation grants cover the $27.6 million donated by the General Mills Foundation to nourish communities by supporting:
+Foundation grants cover the nearly $27 million donated by the General Mills Foundation to nourish communities by supporting:

 - Hunger and nutrition wellness initiatives such as Champions for Healthy Kids, a program to support organizations that promote healthy, active lifestyles in children.